 It’s not going to replace a high-end upright vacuum for carpet cleaning, but it’s the closest thing we’ve got.
 And there are many people who only use the Dyson V’s with carpet and are perfectly happy with how it performs.

-Hopefully, this article gave you a good breakdown of the Dyson V6, V7, V8, and V10, as well as their sub-models (the animal, motorhead, etc).
+Hopefully, this article gave you a good breakdown of the Dyson V6, V7, V8, V10, and V11 as well as their sub-models (the animal, motorhead, etc).

 If you want a cheaper option that’s not quite as convenient, you should also check out our best corded stick vacuums.

 Any questions?
+What do you think of the V8 vs V10 vs V11?
 Let me know in the comments below.